-Structure and function of the major classes of biomolecules (carbohydrates, lipids, proteins, and nucleic acids) with an emphasis on proteins and enzymology.
-The central metabolic pathways of glycolysis, gluconeogenesis, and the citric acid cycle are discussed from a mechanistic, energetic and regulatory viewpoint.
+Lectures on the structure and function of the major classes of biomolecules (carbohydrates, proteins, and nucleic acids) with an emphasis on proteins and enzymology.
+The central metabolic pathways of glycolysis, gluconeogenesis, and the citric acid cycle are discussed from a mechanistic, energetic, and regulatory viewpoint.
+Fall.

-Pre-requisite(s): CHEM 331 and (CHEM 310 or CHEM 240)
+Pre-requisites: CHEM 331 and (CHEM 310 or CHEM 240) and BIOL 202